Anton Levtchi

-Anton Levtchi (born 28 November 1995) is a Finnish professional ice hockey forward currently playing with Tappara in the Liiga.
+Anton Levtchi (born 28 November 1995) is a Finnish professional ice hockey forward currently playing with Luleå HF in the Swedish Hockey League (SHL).

 Playing career

 Levtchi made his professional debut playing with his original club, Tappara of Liiga during the 2016–17 season.

-In his sixth year in the Liiga with Tappara, Levtchi had a break-out 2021–22 season offensively, leading the Liiga in scoring in finishing tied first in goals with 26 and second in assists with 35 for 61 points through 55 regular season games.
-He helped lead Tappara to claim the Finnish Championship in claiming the Kanada-malja trophy.
+In his sixth year in the Liiga, Levtchi had a breakout 2021–22 season offensively, leading the Liiga in scoring in finishing tied first in goals with 26 and second in assists with 35 for 61 points through 55 regular season games.
+He helped lead Tappara to claim the Finnish Championship by claiming the Kanada-malja trophy.
 He was selected to the Liiga All-Star Team and finished with the Liiga Golden Helmet.